Flower - Carnation (signifies deep love and fidelity)

 School Board Recognition Month - Learn more at the Texas Association of School Boards website.

 National Personal Self-Defense Awareness Month - The first mention I find of this being celebrated was in 2004 on a now-discontinued website.
-For info see No Nonsense Self-Defense.
+For info see No Nonsense Self-Defense and Self-Defense Techniques.

 Crime Stoppers Month - See Crime Stoppers International and form a Neighborhood Watch group in your area.